 – Rabbi Mike Harvey @Island_Rabbi, November 7, 2015

-This is a tweet from Rabbi Mike Harvey, who was attending the Union for Reform Judaism Biennial Convention in Orlando, FL this past Shabbat.
+This is a tweet from Rabbi Mike Harvey, who was attending the Union for Reform Judaism Biennial Convention in Orlando, FL.
 I loved this tweet because it communicates a great truth about attending services: in any given group, there will be some people who don’t know a particular prayer, or tune, or combination thereof.

 The next time you are sitting in a service and you feel badly because you don’t know something, remember that you are not alone.
 A whole bunch of others in the congregation are lost, too: maybe not 4,000 of them, but plenty.